-Activities have started in 2023 and preparation of the enablers continued in 2024.
+Activities have started in 2023 and preparation of the main of the enablers continued in 2024.
 It is expected notably to deliver the following by 2025/26:

-- Demonstrate technical and functional enablers such as ATO GoA3/4 over mixed radio based ETCS levels (TRL6 or higher), Hybrid Level 3, moving block and train integrity (TIMS) (TRL6), connectivity (TRL6), perception (TRL5/6), train positioning (TRL5/6), automated functions and digital register (TRL6); - Demonstration of the remote driving and command in depots and yards, including perception systems (TRL6); - A first demonstrator on next generation ATC, with modular onboard and trackside ATC architectures, at proof-of-concept stage, in close collaboration with the EU-Rail System Pillar; - A proof-of-concepts and/or validation in laboratory and field (i.e., up to TRL4/5 in Lab and TRL6 on site) for the following new functions and technical enablers: - Virtual Coupling Train Set (TRL4/5) - Self-driving wagon (TRL4/5) - Autonomous path allocation (linked to input from Destination1) (TRL5) - Validation and certification (TRL6) - Demonstrate a Functional Open Coupling System prototype covering all required subsystems in an operational environment (TRL7) - Demonstrate a modular hardware platform using architectural software design patterns and methods (TRL7) allowing SIL2 respective SIL4 (depending on the application).
+- Demonstrate technical and functional enablers such as ATO GoA3/4 over mixed radio based ETCS levels (TRL5), Hybrid Train Detection, moving block and train integrity (TIMS) (TRL5/6), connectivity (TRL3-6), perception (TRL5), train positioning (TRL5), automated functions and digital register (TRL5/6); - Demonstration of the remote driving and command in depots and yards, including perception systems (TRL5); - A first demonstrator on next generation ATC, with modular onboard and trackside ATC architectures, at proof-of-concept stage, in close collaboration with the EU-Rail System Pillar; - A proof-of-concepts and/or validation in laboratory and field (i.e., up to TRL4/5 in Lab and TRL6 on site) for the following new functions and technical enablers: - Virtual Coupling Train Set (TRL4) - Self-driving wagon (TRL4) - Autonomous route setting (TRL4) - Validation and certification (TRL5)

-In 2024, EU-Rail operationalised with concrete outputs its cooperation with EUSPA, ESA and ERA in a common project (delivered by FP2 within the EU-Rail programme) on the use of a a dedicated Rail service of EGNOS (European Geostationary Navigation Overlay Service) for the rail demonstrations on the use of Satellite safe positioning in ERTMS.
+In 2024, EU-Rail operationalised with concrete outputs its cooperation with EUSPA, ESA and ERA in a common project (delivered by FP2 within the EU-Rail programme) on the use of a dedicated Rail service of EGNOS (European Geostationary Navigation Overlay Service) for the rail demonstrations on the use of Satellite safe positioning in ERTMS.